YeisonHunt/YeisonHunt/README.md

 - 💬 Ask me about React, Vue, Node, Typescript and incoming Go.
 - 📫 How to reach me: https://www.linkedin.com/in/yeison-e-caicedo-2704/
 - 😄 Fun fact: Started as a developer by mistake and now is one of the coolest things in my life, I don't even see it as a work! 😄
-- 🐈 Got a little friend(pet) called Rick.
+- 🐈 Got two little friends(pets) called Rick and Simba.

 [<img align="middle" alt="hackerrank" width="122px" src="https://d1ka33fs6lvw5x.cloudfront.net/hackerrank/assets/styleguide/logo_wordmark-f5c5eb61ab0a154c3ed9eda24d0b9e31.svg" />][hackerrank]